Yoon Eun-hye: 2006–2007: Breakthrough success with Princess Hours and Coffee Prince

 In 2006, Yoon made her acting debut in romantic comedy Princess Hours, where she played an ordinary girl who becomes the crown princess due to an arranged marriage to the crown prince.
 Initially, fans of the Goong manhwa questioned her acting ability, and sent out petitions against Yoon as the lead role, requesting her to be replaced.
 Despite the controversy, Princess Hours became a huge success across Asia and catapulted Yoon to Korean Wave stardom.

 Yoon then made her debut on the big screen, starring in the film The Legend of Seven Cutter as a boxer.
 She returned to television with a leading role in The Vineyard Man which aired on KBS in July 2006.
 The Vineyard Man initially suffered low ratings, but received positive reviews for its heart-warming storyline and the cast's performances, and eventually rose in viewership.
 Yoon won the Best Actress award at the 2006 Grimae Awards, chosen by cinematographers in every broadcasting station in Korea.

 In 2007, Yoon took on the leading role in MBC's drama Coffee Prince.
 She played a tomboy who was mistaken for a boy by her employer.
-The drama was another huge success for Yoon, who was hailed by critics as an actress who brings a colorful shade to her character.
+The drama was another huge success for Yoon, who was hailed by critics as an actress who brings a colorful shade to her character, earning her the title of "Nation's Little Sister".
 At the 44th Baeksang Arts Awards, Yoon beat out veteran actresses Kim Hee-ae and Park Jin-hee to win the coveted Best Actress award, becoming the youngest actress ever to win the award.
 Riding the big success of Coffee Prince and Goong, Yoon became one of the highest-paid actresses in the industry.